Archive

 It’s worth noting that those university rankings give a lot of weight to the strength of graduate schools — which are, essentially, voc-techs at a high level.
 But (almost) all the people in those graduate schools came up through the liberal arts undergraduate system.

 It’s possible, of course, that we have the best universities in spite of the liberal arts model, not because of it.
-Perhaps if we were more utilitarian we’d be even more profoundly dominant in higher education.
-But I’m thinking that that imagined counterfactual conjecture has the burden of proof on it, up against the existing evidence.
+Perhaps if we were more utilitarian and instrumental, we’d be even more profoundly dominant in higher education.
+But I’m thinking that that imagined counterfactual has the burden of proof on it, up against the existing evidence.

 This reminds me of the comment I read a while back from history professor.
 His students would ask him what they could do with a history degree.
 He said (paraphrasing from memory here), “Unless you’re going to teach, nothing.
 But that’s the wrong question.
 The right question is ‘What do people with history degrees do?’
 The answer is — everything.”